doitintl/grant-eks-ro-access/README.md

 - kubectl
 - eksctl
 - aws cli
-And you need to have access in admin mode to the cluster.
+And you need to have admin permissions to the cluster.
 There requirements are tested by the script.